MattHalloran/ReactGraphQLTemplate/README.md

 5. **Make sure that the urls in `packages/ui/public/index.html` point to the correct website**
 6. `chmod +x ./scripts/*`
 7. `docker-compose up -d`

+### Deploying via Akash Network
+Akash creates Docker containers using published images.
+These images must be published to DockerHub (I am aware of the irony here; luckily, a [decentralized container registry](https://forum.akash.network/t/openregistry-an-open-and-reliable-container-registry/515/5) is in the works).
+To publish your image:

+1. Update `deploy.yaml` with your own data
+2. Build production version of container locally - `docker-compose up --build --force-recreate -d`
+3. Commit image - `docker commit ${container_id} ${dockerusername}/${image_name}/${version number (i.e. tag)}` TODO this isn't working.
+Image is created, but running image gives src/env.d.ts missing error.
+4. Make sure you have are logged into DockerHub - `docker login`
+5. Push image to container registry - `docker push ${dockerusername}/${image_name}`
+6. Follow Akashlytics Deploy steps.
+Replace the deployment file with the contents of your `deploy.yaml` edited in step 1.

+There are some limitations to this process (such as setting environment variables from a `.env` file), but my knowledge of Akash is limited.
+Please submit an issue or pull request if you have any issues/suggestions.